google/applied-machine-learning-intensive/v2/07_capstone/03_project_ideation/project_ideation.md

 ---

-Narrow your problem and brainstorm again {.big}
+# Narrow Your Problem and Brainstorm Again

-How might we...? {.big}
+## How Might We...?

 ![](res/projectideation03.jpg){.background}